-On application by the defendant, the defendant's legal representative, or the courts own motion, magistrates can make a referral to an approved traffic course provider.
-The case will be adjourned for sentencing, allowing sufficient time for the nominated course to be completed.
+On application by the defendant, the defendant's legal representative, or the court's own motion, magistrates can make a referral to an approved traffic course provider.
+The case may be adjourned for sentencing, allowing sufficient time for the nominated course to be completed.

 The program is regulated under the